 Creigiau Recreation Ground

 The Pentyrch Community Council owns the area known as Creigiau Recreation Ground.
-The Creigiau recreation Area Management Committee (CRAMC) administer and run the facility on behalf of the Council and the sporting clubs and societies that use the site.
-These are Creigiau Cricket Club, Creigiau Football Club, Creigiau Tennis Club, The Cambrian Bowmen, the Dynevor Gardening Association and the Creigiau Petanque Club.
-There is also a skateboard park (owned by Cardiff CC) and adventure playground within the site.
-The area was adopted by Fields in Trust as part of the Queens Diamond Jubilee in 2012 to be dedicated as a public open space.
+The Creigiau Recreation Charity now lease the playing field and pavilion from PCC as of 24.12.2020.
+Main sporting clubs that use the Rec are Creigiau Cricket Club, Creigiau Football Club, Creigiau Tennis Club, The Cambrian Bowmen, the Dynevor Gardening Association and the Creigiau Petanque Club.
+There is also a skateboard park (owned by Cardiff CC).
+The area was adopted by Fields in Trust as part of the Queen’s Diamond Jubilee in 2012 to be dedicated as a public open space.

 The Pentyrch Community Council leases this land from the Royal British Legion and maintains it as a children’s play area

 When the Bronllwyn Chapel was demolished the ownership of the land passed to Pentyrch Community Council who still administer the Graveyard.
-It is still an open graveyard with a limited amount of plots available.
+It is still an open graveyard with a limited number of cremation plots available.
+All grave plots have been reserved.
 Pentyrch Village Hall is in the background

 The library was established in the summer of 2013 as a Community resource making good use of the room formerly occupied by the Police.
 The library is well-stocked and the idea is that people bring in books and then take out different books and make a small donation for doing so.
 The donations will then be added on a yearly basis to the grants given to local organisations to boost their funds.